Please note that LDAP structure is changing on October 4, 2016. See LDAP Simplification and Standardization for more information.

 - Graduate students are added in May.

-- Summer students are added in May, once they've been admitted to Summer school.
+- Summer students are added in May, once they have been admitted to Summer school.

 Please visit the Grace Periods page for information on how long records remain in ou=people after a record is expired.